cherrz/cherrz/README.md

-# Hi, my name is Dawid and I work as a Test Engineer 👋
+# Hi, my name is Dawid and I work as a QA Test Engineer 👋

 ### About me and my job ⬇️